 The prudent layperson standard is a federal law that provides an important patient protection and is one of emergency medicine’s bedrock principles alongside the Emergency Medical Treatment and Labor Act (EMTALA).

-Anyone with little or no medical expertise (a “prudent layperson”) could think they are having a health emergency and should not hesitate to get evaluated by an emergency physician.
+Anyone who thinks they are having a medical emergency should not hesitate to get evaluated by an emergency physician.